Skip to main content

 1. Expand the target CC's card by clicking it

-2. Ensure you're eligible to stake: your wallet is connected to the application, and you own a Fluence NFT in that wallet
+2. Ensure you're eligible to stake: your wallet is connected to the application

 3. Click the "Stake" button The view of a card of CC available for staking.